PL01/feedreadertest/README.md

 19. Implement error handling for undefined variables and out-of-bound array access.
 20. When complete - all of your tests should pass.
 21. Write a README file detailing all steps required to successfully run the application.
 If you have added additional tests (for Udacious Test Coverage),  provide documentation for what these future features are and what the tests are checking for.

+## Conclusion

+While this project was quicker than the previous projects, it was rather complex because my mindset wasn't about applying functions, but making functions to test the applications.
+I never used Jasmine before this program, but it was very interesting to see how it got used for this project.